Skjeggestad Bridge

-Skjeggestad Bridge (Skjeggestadbrua) is the name of two parallel highway bridges on European route E18 in Holmestrand municipality, Vestfold og Telemark county, Norway.
+Skjeggestad Bridge (Skjeggestadbrua) is the name of two parallel highway bridges on the European route E18 highway in Holmestrand Municipality in Vestfold county, Norway.
+The bridges are located about 2 km southwest of the town of Holmestrand.

+History

-On 2 February 2015 the southbound bridge partially collapsed.
+On 2 February 2015, the southbound bridge partially collapsed.
 No one was injured and both bridges were closed after collapse.
 The collapse was caused by a landslide in the quick clay surrounding a support pillar.
 The southbound lane was fully destroyed in controlled explosive demolitions on 21 February and 25 March 2015.
 The northbound lane was repaired and reopened to two-way traffic on 26 June 2015.
 The southbound lane was partially reopened on 1 July and fully operational on 4 July 2016, 17 months after the collapse.